Andrew Giuliani Brings Up Baby Daughter in Gross Anti-Trans Remarks

 The LILM made the list after the SPLC credited it with “hateful views espoused by members and anti-democratic activity,” Newsday reported.
 The LILM has disputed the characterization.

+Reached for comment, Zeldin's campaign noted that LILM members were not accused of entering the Capitol.
+"Whether it's anti-semitism, attacks against the Asian-American community, or more, Congressman Zeldin denounces all hate and violence, including that witnessed on Jan 6th," a spokesperson told The Daily Beast, citing two of Zeldin's tweets opposing violence on Jan.
+6.

-Neither Zeldin’s campaign nor the Long Island Loud Majority immediately returned requests for comment.
+The Long Island Loud Majority did not immediately return a request for comment.
 The campaign for Gov. Kathy Hochul, Zeldin’s presumed gubernatorial opponent, declined to comment.

 Despite their anti-government credentials, groups like the LILM have found a home among the broader GOP, including among elected officials.